Center High School (California)

 Center High School is a high school in Antelope, California, United States.
 The school opened up in its current location in 1984.
 It is one of two high schools in the Center Unified School District.
 The school's colors are blue and gold, and the school mascot is the cougar.
-The head of the school is Jerald Ferguson and there are two vice-principals.
+The head of the school is Jerald Ferguson and there are three vice-principals.
 The school is well known for its diversity of many ethnic groups and is an accepting environment.

-History

-Center High School was under construction for years until it opened in 1982, but moved next door during the summer of 1984.

-Teacher dismissal case

-In 1999, Dana Rivers, a teacher at Center High School, was dismissed by the school board for coming out as a transgender female to students at the school.
-This was despite being recognized as the "school’s most inspiring teacher" in 1993.

-After the 3-2 decision by the board, Rivers filed a lawsuit for wrongful dismissal, ultimately securing a $150,000 settlement.
-Rivers become known nationally as an advocate for transgender rights.

 Campus

 Center High School consists of various buildings in which classes are held.
 There are three buildings in the front of the school with the gym and locker rooms in one, the multipurpose room in another, and the administration.

 The school also hosts a variety of sports facilities as well.
 The school's football, soccer and track & field stadium was completed in 2009.
 Basketball and volleyball are played in the main gym, while wrestling takes place in the auxiliary Ken Thomas Gym.
 There are 6 tennis courts for the tennis team and two each of baseball and softball fields.
 The swim team uses the pool at nearby Rio Linda High School, while the golf teams use neighboring Cherry Island Golf Course.